walterfreeman/phy211/syllabus.md

 * Unit 1 (Kinematics):
   * Translate between verbal, graphical, algebraic, and numerical descriptions of an object's motion
-  * Given a description of an object's acceleration, create a description of its position and velocity, or vice versa
+  * Given a description of an object's acceleration, create a description of how its position and velocity change, or vice versa
   * Use vectors to describe motion in two and three dimensions, and use trigonometry to manipulate them
   * Incorporate physical units (meters, seconds, and so on) into algebraic and arithmetic statements